zilishen/documentation/content/nginx-one/getting-started.md

 ## Step 2: Add NGINX Instances

-Once you've enabled NGINX One, the first thing to do is to add the NGINX instances you want to track.
+Once you've enabled NGINX One, the first thing to do is to add the NGINX instances you want to monitor.

 1. **Add your NGINX instances with the web interface**.
 If this is your first time accessing the NGINX console, select **Add Instance** on the welcome screen.
 If you've added instances before and now you want to add more, select **Instances** on the console's left menu, then select **Add Instance**.
 2. **Generate a data plane key**.
 A data plane key is a security token that ensures only trusted NGINX instances can register and communicate with NGINX One.
 To generate a data plane key, select **Generate Data Plane Key**.